 How many tabs you have open?
 How many of those are “just in case I need it“.
 How many articles you click and then let sit, or thought: “Oh this seems interesting / important / useful.
 Might come in handy some day.
 But I got no time / bandwidth for it now / it’s not actionable now.
 Will read / follow up / unpack / explore later.”.
 JIC runs on FOMO.

-Articles, threads, posts, news, reports, tweets, books, playlists, episodes.
+Articles, tutorials, posts, news, latest reports, tweets, threads, books, playlists, episodes.
 You click through, you take screenshots, you clip to your note taking app, you bookmark, you send to Readwise.

 How many “one day I’ll have time to do it” are now in your backlog?
 Don’t they gnaw on your mental RAM?
 Do you have this disturbing feeling that you are snoozing on life?